ZejunMa/zejunma.github.io/content/authors/admin/_index.md

     url: https://aiem.jhu.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: I am a first year master student in Computer Science at Johns Hopkins University.
-He received his Bachelor’s degree in Computer Science from South China University of Technology, where I worked on deep generative models and computer vision.
+I received his Bachelor’s degree in Computer Science from South China University of Technology, where I worked on deep generative models and computer vision.
 My current research focuses on 3D reconstruction.

 # Interests to show in About widget
 interests:
-  - Computer Vision
+  - 3D Scene Understanding, Reconstrcution and Generation
-  - Computer Graphics
+  - Physics-based Animation
-  - (Differentible) Rendering & Geometry Processing
+  - Geometry Processing
   - Machine Learning

 # Education to show in About widget